azurecitadel/azurecitadel.github.io/automation/policy/lab4.md

     az account management-group subscription add --name 230 --subscription $subscriptionId
     ```

-In this section we will allocate the policy initiative definition at the highest point possible, which is the Tenant Root Group.
-This is auto-created within every Azure Active Directory tenancy, and all subscriptions for that AAD tenancy are under this management group.

-1/
+    The subscription will now inherit the policies within the initiative from the management groups.

+    > Note that new subscriptions will be created within the Tenant Root Group.
+As soon as you move a subscription under a management group then it will inherit any assigned policies from all of the levels above.

 ## Updating an existing policy initiative

+YOU ARE HERE

 [◄ Lab 3: Initiatives](../lab3){: .btn .btn--inverse} [▲ Index](../#labs){: .btn .btn--inverse} [Lab 5: Remediation ►](../lab5){: .btn .btn--primary}